sa-tre/satre-specification/docs/source/pillars/supporting.md

 * - Statement
   - Guidance
   - Importance
-* - The organisation running the TRE must have a team in place to support projects working with TREs
+* - You TRE must have a team in place to support projects working with TREs.
   - This may be part of your organisation's IT support team, or separate.
-Responsibility should be clear and stakeholders should easily be able to access support appropriate to their needs
+    Responsibility should be clear and stakeholders should easily be able to access support appropriate to their needs.
   - Mandatory
 ```

 ## Relationship management

-_All activities aimed at ensuring a continuous level of engagement is maintained between the organisation and its customers, stakeholders & other interested parties._
+_All activities aimed at ensuring a continuous level of engagement is maintained between the TRE operator and its customers, stakeholders & other interested parties._

 ### Stakeholder relationships